charlesvestal/extending-move/README.md

 - **Set Inspector**
   - View notes and envelopes for sets and clips
   - Edit envelopes and draw your own curves
+- **Clip Editor**
+  - Prototype piano-roll interface for editing notes and velocities

 - **Sample Reversal**
   - Create reversed versions of any WAV file